salvois/LargeXlsx/README.md

 Under the hood, all styles used with an `XlsxWriter` are collected in a stylesheet, and this library **deduplicates** them in **constant time** as needed.
 Thus, you should usually not worry about performance or memory consumption when you use multiple styles.
 Note, however, that the stylesheet is kept in RAM until the `XlsxWriter` is disposed, thus using a *very* large number of *different* styles may cause high memory consumption.

-The built-in `XlsxStyle.Default` object provides a ready-to-use style combining the built-in `XlsxFont.Default` font, the built-in `XlsxFill.None` fill, the built-in `XlsxBorder.None` border, the built-in `XlsxNumberFormat.General` number format and a `null` (default) alignment.
+The built-in `XlsxStyle.Default` object provides a ready-to-use style combining the built-in `XlsxFont.Default` font, the built-in `XlsxFill.None` fill, the built-in `XlsxBorder.None` border, the built-in `XlsxNumberFormat.General` number format and the built-in `XlsxAlignment.Default` alignment.
 All those elements are explained later.

 #### The default style